weaselkeeper/UsefulIdiot/README.md

 package_nuker:	Uninstall a random package (currently not very functional)
 reboot:		Reboots the server.
 Your clusters are HA, right?
 runpuppet:	Forces a puppet run.
 Hope you didn't make any changes and not update puppet
+runchef:	Forces a chef run.
+Hope you didn't make any changes and not update chef
 tempreaper:	Removes files in /tmp.
 Were they important?
 toggle_selinux:	(En/Dis)able SELinux.
-Puppet should set that right, right?
+Puppet/chef/etc should set that right, right?